 When you think of growing a garden, you’re likely thinking rows upon rows of garden greens, spending hours tilling up the land and pulling weeds.
 Well, let me tell you, that sounds like a dream to me, but if it doesn’t to you, rest assured that it only has to be as complicated as you make it.

-My tips for growing your own garden is to start small.
+Tips for growing your own garden

 From the suburbs to the middle of nowhere, there is always the opportunity to grow a few vegetables.
 Many varieties can be grown in pots on the porch and require very little maintenance.
 The possibilities are endless when it comes to the gardening world and the benefits are extraordinary.
-I am encouraging you to dip your toes in this spring and give it a try.
+I encourage you to dip your toes in this spring and give it a try.

 Lettuce – Are you a salad lover?
 Start by growing a few types of lettuce.
 You would be amazed at how many varieties there are.
 Every dinner can use a side salad and once that lettuce is ready for harvest, trust me, you will never want to buy lettuce from a store again.
 A fast-growing vegetable, lettuce is ready to harvest in as little as 45 days.
 It is also a vegetable that keeps on giving.
 You can harvest the outer leaves and leave the center to grow and keep on enjoying.
 Generally, a few lettuce stalks will more than feed a large family.